Heavyblade/payu_payments/README.md

 ## Configuration

-To use the gem you need to set the keys available on your account
+To use the gem you need to set the keys available on your Payu account:

 ```ruby

   PayuPayments.config do |config|
     config.api_key = "xxxxxxxxxxxxxx"
     config.api_login = "xxxxxxx"